 We use electronic devices every day without giving them a second thought.
 However, did you know that there is a hidden danger inside many of these devices that poses a serious risk for children?

 Powerful coin-sized button batteries are found in many common household devices.
 Children often have easy access to these devices and many parents/carers are unaware of the dangers as the products commonly come with the batteries already installed.

 If swallowed, button batteries can become stuck in a child’s throat and burn through the oesophagus in less than 2 hours.
 This burning can lead to serious injury requiring surgery, or death.

 In Australia, around 20 children a week present to an emergency department with a button battery related injury – that’s over 1,000 children every year.
 Children under the age of 5 years are at the greatest risk.

 To prevent button battery related death and injury:

-If you think a child has swallowed or inserted a button battery, don't wait for them to show symptoms.
-Call the Poisons Information Centre urgently for expert advice on what to do, 24 hours a day, 7 days a week on 13 11 26.
+If you think a child has swallowed or inserted a button battery, urgent action is needed.
+Don’t wait for them to show symptoms, call the Poisons Information Centre urgently for expert advice on what to do, 24 hours a day, 7 days a week on 13 11 26.

 Kidsafe Victoria, in partnership with Safer Care Victoria and the Victorian Paediatric Clinical Network, have developed a range of resources to raise awareness of the dangers posed by button batteries and the need for urgent medical care.
 Resources include a poster for Clinicians, a poster for General Practitioners and poster and DL brochure for parents and carers.
 To download a free copy of the resources, please click on the links below.